Past Presidents and Chancellors

 John D. Wiley

 Wiley, who began his tenure as chancellor in 2001, has more than four decades of experience with UW–Madison, having been a graduate student, a professor and an administrator during his illustrious university career.
-A prominent figure in higher education, he chairs both the Big Ten Council of Presidents and Chancellors, and the board for the Council on Higher Education Accreditation.
-He is a member of the National Security Higher Education Advisory Committee.
+A prominent figure in higher education, he chaired both the Big Ten Council of Presidents and Chancellors, and the board for the Council on Higher Education Accreditation and has served as a member of the National Security Higher Education Advisory Committee.

 Carolyn A. “Biddy” Martin

-Martin began her chancellorship in September 2008, coming to Madison after serving as provost at Cornell University from 2000-2008.
-Martin received her Ph.D. in German literature from UW–Madison in 1985.
-While chancellor, she created the Madison Initiative for Undergraduates to improve the quality and affordability of an undergraduate education, championed need-based student aid, created a common-reading program, sought new administrative flexibilities and defended the university’s role as a global public research institution.
+Martin began her chancellorship in September 2008, coming to Madison after serving as provost at Cornell University from 2000-08.
+Martin received her PhD in German literature from UW–Madison in 1985.
+While chancellor, she created the Madison Initiative for Undergraduates to improve the quality and affordability of an undergraduate education, championed need-based student aid, created a common-reading program, sought new administrative flexibilities, and defended the university’s role as a global public research institution.

 David Ward